stevencharleshuang/ivebin/README.md

 #### Landing Page

-As a user, when I reach the Landing Page, I want to login or sign up for a new account
+As a user, when I reach the Landing Page, I want to login or sign up for a new account.
+I want the option to view a directory of users with public blogs.

+#### Directory Page

+As a user, when I reach the directory of public blogs, I want to see a gallery of user accounts that link to their respective profiles.

+#### Profile Display

+As a user, when I've clicked on a profile from the Directory Page, I want to see a user's profile with a user's avatar image along with links to the user's blog posts.

+#### Blog display

+As a user, when I reach a user's blog, I want to see a blog post with a title, text content, an image related to the text content and links to previous blog posts

 #### User Account Page